 Take these Nike sneakers on Amazon, for example.
 The title concisely describes the shoe’s function and target market.
 The product features clearly describe the item, meaning the customer knows exactly what they’re getting.
 The description connects the customer to the design philosophy of the shoe in an emotional way, enhancing the connection to the Nike brand.

 This type of product information can be the difference between conversion rates for your eCommerce store skyrocketing or shoppers falling into the hands of competitors.
 Although, as you can see, even global brands like Nike have places where they can improve their product listings.
 Having duplicate information about the rubber sole marginally worsens the customer experience.
 Don’t despair at the state of your product catalog, focus on continual improvements and see your store and pages through the eyes of your shoppers.

 3. Create uniformity on your own site so customers know what to expect.

-No customer, or potential customer, will stick around if they find themselves frustrated with navigating your site.
+No customer, or potential customer, will stick around if they find themselves frustrated while navigating your site.

-Take these 3 growth hacks to your eCommerce presence and see a remarkable improvement in your product catalog management, and more importantly, sales, in no time.
+Apply these 3 product catalog management tips to your eCommerce presence and see a remarkable improvement in your user experience, and more importantly, sales, in no time.